Aiman-Ra/Setting-Up-SOAR-SIEM/README.md

 <h2> </h2>

 ### Creating Alerts
-Log-in TheHive with the default credentials(provided in the Installation Instruction file), then create a new orginasation and create 2 accounts within it, a service account and a normal account.
+Log-in to TheHive with the default credentials (provided in the Installation Instruction file), then create a new organization and create 2 accounts within it: a service account and a normal account.
 <br>
 For the service account create an API Key and copy it.
 Next, log-in using the normal account you just created, and head back to Shuffle set up Thehive:
-1. Search "TheHive" in the "Active Apps", then drag and drop it on the canvas.
+1. Search "TheHive" in "Active Apps", then drag and drop it on the canvas.
 2. Click on the TheHive icon then Authenticate and add in your API key, for the url add in your TheHive public IP address along with the port number.
 3. In "Find Actions" choose "Create Alert", then scroll down until you find the "Date" field and choose Execution Argument > utcTime
-4. Add in the describtion you want to assist the Analyst with investigating the alert.
+4. Add in the description you want to assist the Analyst with investigating the alert.
 5. Set Flag to "false", Pap to 2, Severity to 2, Source to "Wazuh" and Status to "New".
-6. In the Tags field you can add in the Mitre Attack Tag in brackets.
+6. In the Tags field, you can add in the Mitre Attack Tag brackets.
 In this case ["T10003"] stands for credentials dumping, which is what Mimikatz is known for.

 <p align="center">
 <img src="https://i.imgur.com/hoGujCk.png" align="center" height="80%" width="80%"/>